resyst/blm_xiv/dsr.md

 ## Dragon King

-don't know how the single plan in the blm dsr channel fare
+don't know how the single plan in the blm dsr channel fares